abdanar/abdanar.github.io/_pages/interest.md

   - Mathematical Biology, with a focus on infectious diseases
 - Optimal Control Theory

 While my passion for mathematics spans various areas, being an undergraduate student means I must prioritize due to time constraints.
 Currently, my main focus lies in comprehending the fundamentals of mathematical modeling, particularly in the context of infectious diseases.
-To guide my exploration, I have chosen 'An Introduction to Mathematical Modeling of Infectious Diseases' by Michael Y. Li as my primary source."
+To guide my exploration, I have chosen 'An Introduction to Mathematical Modeling of Infectious Diseases' by Michael Y. Li as my primary source.